faustojc/ventrift/README.md

 ## 3. State Management (BLoC Architecture)

-We follow the BLoC architecture to separate presentation from business logic:
+The BLoC architecture is used to separate the presentation side from business logic:

 - Cubits and/or BLoCs handle the logic of fetching, updating, or processing data.
 - The UI “listens” to changes in state and rebuilds appropriately.